AviatrixSystems/Docs/HowTos/aws_dis_getting_started.rst

 - (Option 1) Search the product “Aviatrix Secure Networking Platform - BYOL” on ICMP website

-- (Option 2) Login to AWS ICMP console and navigate to EC2 dashboard page
+- (Option 2) Log in to AWS ICMP console and navigate to EC2 dashboard page

 - (Option 2) Click the button “Launch Instances” and select the product “Aviatrix Secure Networking Platform - BYOL” on AWS ICMP